 Now, let’s mention their significant advantages over other methods.

 Extension tubes are stackable without having to worry about significant quality loss.
-They only increase spacing, but won’t distort.
+They only increase spacing and slightly decrease sharpness, but won’t distort.

 Unlike diopters, they don’t introduce extra chromatic aberration.
 They only amplify existing aberrations of the lens.
 The good news is that most lenses have more CA towards the image corners.
 Those corners are what are being ‘cropped out’ by tubes.